open/close all folders

 - Its sequel, Eye of the Camera, is much the same way.

 - The four-issue mini-series Code of Honor also provides us with the New York City Police Department's perspective, showing us how all the wild anomalous events of Marvel's universe affect its everyday citizens and their institutions through the eyes of the lowly police officer Jeffrey Piper.

 - Before Gotham Central, there was Metropolis SCU, a DC Comics miniseries about the special police squad trained to deal with supervillains in Superman.

-- And Science Police, the same thing with the Space Police organisation from Legion of Super-Heroes.
+- Science Police, the Space Police organisation from Legion of Super-Heroes.